elchukc/scraper-challenge/README.md

 ### Quickstart
 It is recommended to run this locally in a virtual env.
 Run `. venv .venv`.

-To run the Flask app, run `flask --app app run --debug` in your command line.
+To run the Flask app, run `flask --app frontend run --debug` in your command line.
+Then `pnpm dev` for the backend.

 To run the file that confirms we can connect to mongodb, first create an `.env` file in the root directory:
 ```